tomm2000/BBM/README.md

 :small_red_triangle_down: UQ, Every time you research a Technology, this Settlement gains :hammer: Production equal to 10% (from 15%) of its cost. \
 :small_red_triangle_down: Civic tree bonus: The Altar gains a +1 :slightly_smiling_face: Happiness (from 1 :alembic: Science) Adjacency from Vegetated Terrain. \
 :small_red_triangle_down: Calendar round civic bonuses give 10% culture/science when researching a tech/civic <ins>mastery</ins> (instead of from all techs/civics)

+#### Missisipi
+:arrow_up: Founder has more movement, is unimpeded by terrain and can see trough forests (WIP) \
+:arrow_up: Potkop UI: removed flat 1 gold, gains +2 :coin: gold +2 :corn: food adjacency from resources (from +1 :corn: food only).
+Cannot be placed adjacent to each other.

+## Resources
+:small_red_triangle_down: Wine: :musical_note: culture during celebrations nerfed from 10% to 5%.

 # Exploration Age
 ## Religions